hksdfhksdfhskh/cryptoco/README.md

 Bootstrap makes it easy to build a responsive website.
 Its syntax is relatively intuitive to use.
 It also has a lot of additional components, such as: card, navbar, etc. It has a modern and clean look and feel.
 A well-written documentations do help, too.

+### Turbolinks

+Make the app feels like a Single-Page Application, without the overhead complexity.
+In other words: it navigates from one page to another page much faster.

 ### Newline-ender

 Every files should end in an empty newline.
 This is to avoid unnecessarily changing history of a code that happen to be at the tail of the file.